 No, but parents who volunteer for such things as stage set-up and tear down, stage decorating crew, and music library maintenance are not only greatly appreciated but critical to the success of our organization.

-Can students participate in OYSA but not participate in his or her school band or orchestra program?
+Can students participate in the OYS but not participate in his or her school band or orchestra program?

-No. The Olathe Youth Symphony Association is designed to enhance, not replace their school instrumental music programs.
-Each student selected for membership in the OYSA program must sign an agreement committing to participation in his or her school music program on the respective instrument they play in the OYSA.
+No. The Olathe Youth Symphony is designed to enhance, not replace their school instrumental music programs.
+Each student selected for membership in the OYS program must sign an agreement committing to participation in his or her school music program on the respective instrument they play in the OYS.
 If a school music program is not available where the student attends, the student must be enrolled in weekly private lessons with a well-qualified instructor.

 Do students need to have a private instructor to participate?

 No. Private study is not required in order to participate, but it is strongly encouraged.
-Statistically, students who study privately are more successful performing the challenging music required by OYSA members.
+Statistically, students who study privately are more successful performing the challenging music required by OYS members.

 Is financial aid available?